SK-EID/smart-id-java-client/README.md

 Available interactions:
 * `displayTextAndPIN` with `displayText60`.
 The simplest interaction with max 60 chars of text and PIN entry on a single screen.
 Every app has this interaction available.
 * `verificationCodeChoice` with `displayText60`.
 On first screen user must choose the correct verification code that was displayed to him from 3 verification codes.
 Then second screen is displayed with max 60 chars text and PIN input.
 * `confirmationMessage` with `displayText200`.
-First screen is for text only (max 200 chars) and has Confirm and Cancel buttons.
-Second screen is for PIN.
+The first screen is for text only (max 200 chars) and has the Confirm and Cancel buttons.
+The second screen is for a PIN.
 * `confirmationMessageAndVerificationCodeChoice` with `displayText200`.
 First screen combines text and Verification Code choice.
 Second screen is for PIN.

 RP uses `allowedInteractionsOrder` parameter to list interactions it allows for the current transaction.
 Not all app versions can support all interactions though.